cabamarcos/GANs_VA/README.md

 ![alt text](./Images/image_wgan.png)

 In this images you can clearly see some faces forming, I will let this model train for longer so we can get better results.

+After training for 25 epochs, the results don't get better, so I will tey to use a different method